 - Water Flow Test

-Purpose: The intent of the one-hour flow test is to determine if the pump is functioning properly when at capacity and determine if the well reaches or remains at *equilibrium during the 20 litres (5 gallons) per minute flow test.
-This is the ideal amount used to accommodate a typical rural family home.
+Purpose: The intent of the one-hour flow test is to determine if the pump is functioning properly when at capacity and determine if the well reaches or remains at *equilibrium during the per minute flow test.
+20 litres (5 gallons) is an ideal amount used to accommodate a typical rural family home.
 If the yield summary on the well report is less than 20 litres per minute the test will be adjusted accordingly to prevent air suction and pump damage.
 This will be noted in the report.

 The purpose of the flow test is to catch marginal wells & pumps and to make the buyer aware of its condition.
 The flow test may lead to pump failure, therefore, the seller MUST grant permission and sign off that the inspector or buyer is not liable for replacement.